AdejireA/ARDUINO-LED-BINARY-COUNTER/README.md

 # Arduino LED Binary Counter

 ## Description
 This project implements a binary counter using LEDs and an Arduino board.
-The LEDs represent the binary digits, counting up from 0 to 15 determined by the number of LEDs used.
+The LEDs represent the binary digits, counting up from 0 to 15 determined by the number of LEDs used which is 4.

 ## Hardware Requirements
 - Arduino board (e.g., Arduino Uno)